An honors thesis is required for graduating with honors in anthropology.

 - Have produced a thesis that meets the expectations for honors work established by the anthropology department

-- The department expects high quality execution of the writing and consistent and complete documentation of sources, following AAA style. http://www.aaanet.org/publications/style_guide.pdf (hyperlink on website)
+- Regardless of format (to be approved by the Director of Undergraduate Studies and your primary faculty reader), we expect high quality execution of the writing or creative work and consistent and complete documentation of sources, following AAA style. http://www.aaanet.org/publications/style_guide.pdf (hyperlink on website)

 - Deliver the thesis to the advisor, second reader, and director of undergraduate studies by the established deadlines.